 Hi and welcome to CloudShare, the easiest way to bring business applications into the cloud!

-If you are reading this guide, chances are you received an email inviting you to a private virtual lab hosted on CloudShare, to demo a product or conduct a PoC.
-The email provides the information you need to access your private virtual lab, known on CloudShare as your environment, and to try out the demo or conduct that PoC.
+If you are reading this guide, chances are you received an email inviting you to a private virtual lab hosted on CloudShare, to demo a product or conduct a POC.
+The email provides the information you need to access your private virtual lab, known on CloudShare as your environment, and to try out the demo or conduct that POC.

-You are directed to your private environment which begins preparing in the environment viewer.
+You'll be directed to your private environment which begins preparing in the environment viewer.
 Your environment is available during the time frame specified in the email and once you access it, you'll be able to run it for a total runtime also specified in the email.